David Fincher's unrealized projects: Heavy Metal

 In March 2008, it was announced Fincher was to produce a remake of the 1981 film, itself based on the Heavy Metal magazine.
 It was planned to feature eight or nine segments, with Fincher, James Cameron, Zack Snyder, Kevin Eastman, Tim Miller and Mark Osborne directing segments, and Guillermo del Toro and Gore Verbinski reported as expressing interest in taking part as well.
 Tenacious D had written a song for the film, with Jack Black also set to appear in Osborne's segment.

 The project was initially at Paramount Pictures, but was dropped by the studio in 2008.
 Eventually, Robert Rodriguez acquired the film rights to Heavy Metal, effectively cancelling Fincher's version.

 The Automatic Detective

 Fincher acquired the rights to the A. Lee Martinez novel in July 2008, planning to make the film with Blur Studio.

 The Devil in the White City

 On December 8, 2008, screenwriter Eric Roth reported that Fincher expressed interest in directing his screenplay adaptation of Erik Larson's The Devil in the White City, set in the World Columbian Exposition in 1893.

 Chef

-Fincher discussed on December 19, 2008 a project he was looking to do set within the culinary arts world that would star Keanu Reeves.
+Fincher discussed on December 19, 2008, a project he was looking to do set within the culinary arts world that would star Keanu Reeves.
 In 2010, the project was considered "dead".
 The film would eventually be released in 2015 as Burnt, directed by John Wells and starring Bradley Cooper.

+Terriers pilot episode

+According to Terriers writer Shawn Ryan, he had met with Fincher soon after the release of The Curious Case of Benjamin Button about him directing the show's pilot episode.
+Though Fincher was very enthusiastic about taking the job, he had just received the script for The Social Network, and decided to direct that next.